Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 information about the gas, such as its current `gasPrice`.
-Finally, there is another Java object, called `validators`, that keeps information about the validator nodes of the network (if the network has validators) and contains, as well, the initial, current and final supply of cryptocurrency (how much cryptocurrency existed at the beginning of the network, has much has been minted up to now, and how much will exist eventually).
+Finally, there is another Java object, called `validators`, that keeps information about the validator nodes of the network (if the network has validators) and contains, as well, the initial, current and final supply of cryptocurrency (how much cryptocurrency was minted at the beginning of the network, has much has been minted up to now, and how much will exist eventually).

 As we said in the previous section, Java objects in the Hotmoka node are identified by their